⚛️ 🚀 Introducing React-Static — A progressive static-site framework for React!

 Things we didn’t like:

-- Colocation of data requirements with templates.
-Similar to Next, this decision introduces a lot of overhead into the build process.
-It requires that during server-side rendering, you must continuously render and walk the react component tree, calling custom lifecycle events as they arise and waiting until all of their dependencies resolve.
+- Colocation of data queries with templates.
+Similar to Next, this decision introduces a lot of cognitive and processing overhead into the project and builds.
+It requires that at dev and build time, the data must be rediscovered and queried again from the database by executing all of the queries found in the template files.
+This confused us as to where the data was coming from or how it was being injected into our components (it is magically placed on the template’s props after the query resolves).
 In the microcosm of a component, most think this colocation makes reasoning about component data easier, but at the larger level, it ends up diluted the abstraction point for managing data from a central location.
-We wished we had this, because we firmly believe our components should be consumers, not producers of data.
+We wished we had more of a central location to manage data and a more explicit way to consume it.
+We believe our components should be consumers, not producers of data.

 - GraphQL or bust.
-Using external data in Gatsby requires that you use an existing source-plugin (or write your own) to query and ingest your data into an intermediary GraphQL database.
-Once imported, you can then query your data again, from your templates using GraphQL.
-This multi-step process required that we use GraphQL and Gatsby’s internal schema, even if the data we were consuming was simple in nature.
-In most of our use-cases, our data was almost always sourced from a headless CMS (often powered by GraphQL already), JSON files, markdown files, and/or public API’s.
-We didn’t see any added value in our ability to supply data to pages with this process and grew tired of massaging and shaping our external data to fit into Gatsby’s schema.
+Using external data in Gatsby (at least, the way they intend you to) requires that you know GraphQL.
+Even if you use an existing source-plugin to import your data, you still have to use GraphQL to query it back out into your templates.
+If a source plugin isn’t available for your data, you are instructed write your own to ingest your data into Gatsby’s GraphQL schema.
+This multi-step process required that we know and use GraphQL and Gatsby’s internal schema, even if the data we were consuming was extremely simple in nature.
+In most of our use-cases, our data was almost always sourced from either a headless CMS (often powered by GraphQL already), JSON files, markdown files, and/or public API’s.
+For a majority of our use cases, we didn’t see any added value in our ability to supply data to pages with this process and grew tired of massaging and shaping our external data to fit into Gatsby’s schema.

 The Post-Mortem Realization

 We finally knew how much we had been spoiled building enterprise apps with React and it was very clear we needed a tool that behaves more like an SPA and less like an isomorphic rendering framework.
-We desperately wanted to ditch proprietary schemas and GraphQL dependencies and finally put the kibosh on component-colocated data queries.
+We desperately wanted to ditch any overly opinionated or proprietary schemas (including GraphQL) and finally put the kibosh on component-colocated data queries.

 The flow of data from your site’s source to finished product should be dead simple and give you all of the flexibility you need.